-Note: Rolling elements may be added only where indicated.
+Note: Rolling elements may only be added where indicated.

-Note: Rolling elements may be added only where indicated.
+Note: Rolling elements may only be added where indicated.

-For Family 7.1 - 7.4, snap rolls are not permitted on the horizontal entry lines of figures in columns 1 and 2, nor on the horizontal exit lines of figures in columns 3 and 4.
+For Family 7.1-7.4, snap rolls are not permitted on the horizontal entry lines of figures in columns 1 and 2, nor on the horizontal exit lines of figures in columns 3 and 4.